...or is it?

 Adapting to change

 Position descriptions are dynamic documents that reflect the changing nature of job responsibilities.
-They can be a reliable "baseline reference" to help a law firm determine what specifically needs to change inside the firm in order to fix probems and capitalize on opportunities.
+They can be a reliable "baseline reference" to help a law firm determine what specifically needs to change inside the firm in order to fix problems and capitalize on opportunities.
 Without this baseline, a law firm has to make half-informed guesses about what needs to change and how to change it, and they frequently get it wrong.

 Employment dispute protection